 SIG definition

 The SIG field carries information required to interpret S1G format PPDUs sent with a short preamble.
 The structure of the SIG field for the fist symbol (SIG-1) is shown in Figure 24-27 (SIG-1 structure) and for the second symbol (SIG-2) is shown in Figure 24-28 (SIG-2 structure).
+The SIG field format of NDP MAC frames is described in Figure 24-41 (SIG field format for >=2MHz NDP MAC frame).